 This Mother’s Day I’m taking her endeavours to the next level by giving her the stocks of the company which has the same philosophy as hers.

 My father always blames my mother for misplacing the documents.
-He always hands it to her for safekeeping and apparently she always forgets.
-If this seems to be the story of your parents too, teach your mom to scan documents and store it on her phone, tablet or save it in email.
+He always hands it to her for safekeeping and, apparently, she always forgets.
+If this seems to be the story of your parents too, teach your mom to scan documents and store them on her phone, or tablet or save them in an email.

 Download any scanner app on her phone.
-I’d suggest to buy her a subscription of a good app.
-Initially you store all her existing paperwork as it would be too daunting for her.
-Then teach her to scan, attach to an email or store it an online so your parents can fetch it anytime.
+I’d suggest buying her a subscription to a good app.
+Initially, you store all her existing paperwork as it would be too daunting for her.
+Then teach her to scan, attach it to an email or store it online, so your parents can fetch it anytime.

 Spread some goodness on Mother’s Day and donate to the charity your mother believes in.
-You can pick her favourite NGO, orphanage or old age home.
-But don’t think of only writing a cheque.
+You can pick her favourite NGO, orphanage, or old age home.
+But don’t think of just writing a cheque.
 Go with her and spend some time too.
 It would make your mother proud and special & it is one of the special financial gifts!

 A version of this was first published here.